Alessandro Vieira: Political career

 Vieira was appointed deputy general of the civil police in the state of Sergipe by then governor Jackson Barreto on 22 February 2016.
 On 18 April 2017 however Vieira, along with João Batista the deputy general of fire control, were dismissed by Barreto.

 Vieira ran for a seat in the senate from Sergipe in the 2018 Brazilian general election, and was elected with 474,449 votes or 25.95% of the ballots cast.
 He ran for office under the banner of the Sustainability Network.
 In December 2018 however Vieira along with other sustainability network politicians joined the Popular Socialist Party.

 Anti-corruption was the major theme of Vieira's election campaign.
-Vieira is a strong supported of gun rights in Brazil, which was also one of the key topic of the campaign.
+Vieira is a strong supporter of gun rights in Brazil, which was also one of the key topic of the campaign.
 In particular he is in favor of concealed carry and loosening the restriction on what type of guns Brazilians can buy.